reorproject/reor/README.md

 1. Download from the [Releases](https://github.com/reorproject/reor/releases) tab available for all major operating systems
 2. Install like a normal App.

+### Importing from other apps
+Reor works with a single directory of markdowns in a filesystem.
+Everything that is done in Reor is written to that directory.
+You choose the directory on first boot of the app.
+As such, to import notes/files from another app, you'll need to populate that directory manually with markdown files.
+Integrations are hopefully coming soon!

 ### Contribute
 Contributions are welcome.
 Help with bugs, features, or documentation.
 See [Contributing Guide](link_to_contributing_guide).